rvaiya/keyd/README.md

 ## What about [kmonad](https://github.com/kmonad/kmonad)?

-keyd was written several years ago to allow me to easily experiment with different layouts on his growing keyboard collection.
+keyd was written several years ago to allow me to easily experiment with different layouts on my growing keyboard collection.
 At the time kmonad did not exist and custom keyboard firmware like [QMK](https://github.com/qmk/qmk_firmware) (which inspired keyd) was the only way to get comparable features.
 I became aware of kmonad after having published keyd.
 While kmonad is a fine project with similar goals, it takes